Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 **Observations**: The comparison between 1952 and 2007 shows significant economic growth across all continents.

-The outliers in 1952 (e.g., Kuwait) highlight countries that were already economically advanced at the time.
+The outliers in 1952 (Kuwait) highlight countries that were already economically advanced at the time.

-The rise of new outliers in 2007 reflects the emergence of new economic powerhouses.
+The rise of new outliers in 2007 reflects the new economic growth.

 # Your Own EDA